UpliftGames/rojo/README.md

 - Localization files nearly always show up in diffs.
 Their contents are actually just a json string, and they'll be "different" even if the json decodes to the same.
 Additionally, Roblox's json output is not deterministic.
+- Absolutely zero tests for all of this new functionality
 - Other things I'm almost certainly forgetting!

 How to: